Separatist movements of India: Manipur

+The Kingdom of Manipur in Northeast India, bordering Burma, became a British protectorate at the end of the first Anglo-Burmese War.
+After an 1891 rebellion and the Anglo-Manipuri War, it was made a princely state of British Raj, and directly ruled by the British through officials who governed the territory under the nominal charge of the kings.
+During the 1947 decolonisation of the British Raj, the state acceded to the Indian Union on 11 August 1947.
+In October 1949, prior to the passage of the Indian Constitution, the state was asked to merge into the Indian Union and given the status of a union territory (then called a 'Part C State').

-Manipur's long tradition of independence can be traced to the foundation of the Kangleipak State in 1110.
-The Kingdom of Manipur was conquered by Great Britain following the brief Anglo-Manipuri War of 1891, becoming a British protectorate.
-The Kingdom of Manipur became part of the Indian Union on 15 October 1949.
-Manipur's incorporation into the Indian state soon led to the formation of a number of insurgent organizations, seeking the creation of an independent state within the borders of Manipur, and dismissing the merger with India as involuntary.
-Only after a protracted agitation, it was declared a separate state on 21 January 1972.
-Despite its statehood, the insurgency continued and on 8 September 1980, Manipur was declared an area of disturbance, when the Indian government imposed the Armed Forces (Special Powers) Act, 1958 on the region; the act still remains in force.
+The controversial merger agreement through the coercion of the then princely ruler led to disaffection among some sections of the populace, eventually leading to the formation of a number of insurgent organizations.
+They sought the creation of an independent state within the territory of the former princely state, and dismissal of the merger agreement.
+After a protracted agitation, Manipur was granted statehood in January 1972.
+Despite its statehood, the insurgency continued.
+On 8 September 1980, Manipur was declared an area of disturbance, when the Indian government imposed the Armed Forces (Special Powers) Act on the region.

 The parallel rise of Naga nationalism in neighboring Nagaland led to the emergence of the National Socialist Council of Nagaland (NSCN) activities in Manipur.
 Clashes between the Isak-Muivah (NSCN-IM) and Khaplang (NSCN-K) factions further aggravated tensions, as Kuki tribals began creating their own guerrilla groups in order to protect their interests from NSCN attacks.
 Skirmishes between the two ethnic groups took place during the 1990s.
 Other ethnic groups such as the Paite, Vaiphei, Pangals and Hmars followed suit establishing militant groups.

 Unlike other conflicts in the Northeast, not many ‘surrenders’ have been reported from Manipur, indicating the tight control that the outfits have maintained over their cadres.
 The groups are armed with an extremely efficient intelligence network and superior fire power.
 The militants have been able to carve out a number of "liberated" zones across the State.
 However, by the end of 2007, the security forces had managed to dislodge the militants from most of these zones.

+Manipur has witnessed a rise in insurgent activities ever since ethnic violence erupted in the state between the Kuki and the Meitei people on 3 May 2023.
+This marked a new era of insurgency in the state as it witnessed a resurgence of the membership of various militant groups in the region.